Generic Name: norethindrone acetate, ethinyl estradiol, ferrous fumarate

 8.3 Nursing Mothers

-Advise the nursing mother to use another contraceptive method, when possible, until she has weaned her child.
-COCs can reduce milk production in breastfeeding mothers.
+When possible, advise the nursing mother to use other forms of contraception until she has weaned her child.
+Estrogen-containing OCs can reduce milk production in breastfeeding mothers.
 This is less likely to occur once breastfeeding is well-established; however, it can occur at any time in some women.
 Small amounts of oral contraceptive steroids and/or metabolites are present in breast milk.

 8.4 Pediatric Use

-Safety and efficacy of Loestrin 24 FE have been established in women of reproductive age.
-Efficacy is expected to be the same in postpubertal adolescents under the age of 18 years as for users 18 years and older.
+Safety and efficacy of Lo Loestrin Fe have been established in women of reproductive age.
+Safety and efficacy are expected to be the same in postpubertal adolescents under the age of 18 years as for users 18 years and older.
 Use of this product before menarche is not indicated.

 8.5 Geriatric Use

-Loestrin 24 FE has not been studied in postmenopausal women and is not indicated in this population.
+Lo Loestrin Fe has not been studied in postmenopausal women and is not indicated in this population.

-The pharmacokinetics of Loestrin 24 FE has not been studied in women with renal impairment.
+The pharmacokinetics of Lo Loestrin Fe has not been studied in subjects with renal impairment.